solislemuslab/IntBio-NitFix/Reports/symbiosis_sorted /symbiosis_pipeline_report.md

 **Purpose:** Check whether BLAN control samples contain reads that map to the extracted central `nif`/`nod` target reference.

+**Ryan connection:** Ryan defined the biological sample types as `rh = rhizosphere`, `ro = root`, and `no = nodule`.
-**Ryan connection:** BLAN samples are control samples, not biological plant samples.
-They were retained during trimming and mapping so that background signal, possible contamination, or technical carryover could be evaluated before interpreting biological `nif`/`nod` signal.
+Samples beginning with `BLAN` were treated as blank controls based on their names and were retained during trimming and mapping so that background signal, possible contamination, or technical carryover could be evaluated before interpreting biological `nif`/`nod` signal.

 **Input:**